TobikoData/sqlmesh/docs/integrations/engines/spark.md

 <br><br>

 Each Spark job submitted by SQLMesh is a PySpark application that depends on the SQLMesh library in its Driver process (but not in Executors).
 This means that if the Airflow connection is configured to submit jobs in `cluster` mode as opposed to `client` mode, the user must ensure that the SQLMesh Python library is installed on each node of a cluster where Spark jobs are submitted.
 This is because there is no way to know in advance which specific node to which a Driver process will be scheduled.
 No additional configuration is required if the deploy mode is set to `client`.

+## Catalog Support

+SQLMesh's Spark integration is only designed/tested with a single catalog usage in mind.
+Therefore all SQLMesh models must be defined with a single catalog.

+If `catalog` is not set, then the behavior changes based on spark release:

+* If >=3.4, then the default catalog is determined at runtime
+* If <3.4, then the default catalog is `spark_catalog`